 There are different levels of tobacco use from the occasional cigar smoker to the daily cigarette user.

-These products are considered by insurance carriers when you apply for life insurance and could impact your term life insurance rates:
+These products are considered by insurance companies when you apply for life insurance and could impact your term life insurance rates:

-Even though tobacco chewing/dipping and smoking cessation techniques and devices are not “smoked” some carriers still classify users as smokers.
-Not all insurance carriers are alike though; carriers rate users differently.
+Even though tobacco chewing/dipping and smoking cessation techniques and devices are not “smoked” some companies still classify users as smokers.
+Not all insurance companies are alike though; they rate users differently.

 The typical questions on an application asked about tobacco are: